Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 ## Component Selection

-INSTRUCTIONS (DELETE LATER): INSTRUCTIONS (DELETE LATER): Include your component selection section / page.
+INSTRUCTIONS (DELETE LATER): INSTRUCTIONS (DELETE LATER): Include your component selection section/page.
 Highlight (and only discuss) the selected components, not the unselected alternatives.
 Be prepared to discuss your power budget